Codex Carolinus

-Codex Carolinus is an uncial manuscript of the New Testament on parchment, dated to the 6th or 7th century.
-It is a palimpsest containing a Latin text written over a Gothic one.
-The Gothic text is designated by siglum Car, the Latin text is designated by siglum gue (traditional system) or by 79 (on the list of Beuron), it represents the Old Latin translation of the New Testament.
+Codex Carolinus is an uncial manuscript of the New Testament on parchment, dated to the 6th-7th century.
+It is a palimpsest of a Latin text written over a Gothic one.
+The Gothic text is designated by siglum Car; the Latin text is designated by siglum gue (traditional system) or by 79 (on the list of Beuron) and represents the Old Latin translation of the New Testament.
 It is housed in the Herzog August Library in Wolfenbüttel in Lower Saxony, Germany.

-It is one of very few manuscripts of Wulfila's Gothic Bible.
-The manuscript is fragmentary.
-The four leaves of the codex were used as raw material for the production of another manuscript – Codex Guelferbytanus 64 Weissenburgensis.
-It is a palimpsest, and its text has been reconstructed several times.
+Thought fragmentary, it is one of the very few extant manuscripts of Wulfila's Gothic Bible.
+The four leaves of the codex were used as raw material for the production of another manuscript – Codex Guelferbytanus 64 WeissenThe t, and its text has been reconstructed several times.
 Franz Anton Knittel was the first to examine it and decipher its text.

 Description

 The codex has survived to the present day in a very fragmentary condition.
 It contains only the text of the Epistle to the Romans 11-15 on four parchment leaves (size 26.5 cm by 21.5 cm).
 The text is written in two parallel columns, 27 lines per column.
 The left column is in Gothic, the right in Latin.